Trump’s age, health woes raise his risk for COVID-19 illness

 Could Trump have infected Democratic presidential nominee Joe Biden during the debate Tuesday night?

-Possible, but hopefully not likely, experts said.
+Possible, but not likely, experts said.
 The candidates were more than 6 feet apart.
 But both candidates, especially Trump, spoke loudly, which research suggests can make virus particles travel farther, Poland said.

-“We can be sure that Joe Biden is being tested, he said.
+Biden said Friday on Twitter that he and his wife, Jill, tested negative.

+Dr. George Abraham, who heads the infectious disease board for the American Board of Internal Medicine, warned that “a negative test doesn’t guarantee that someone is not harboring virus” because there might be too little to detect early in infection.

+“This is a wakeup call” that shows the need for social distancing, wearing masks and other measures to reduce spread, Abraham said.

+Biden similarly tweeted, “I hope this serves as a reminder: wear a mask, keep social distance, and wash your hands.”

-A myriad of other people who’ve been around Trump in the previous 48 hours are at risk, doctors said.
+A myriad of other people who have been around Trump in the previous 48 hours are at risk, doctors said.

 “Contact tracing is going to be really important,” Banach said.
 “The president comes into contact with many individuals during the day.”